“IF I COULD BE GRANTED A WISH, I’D SHINE IN YOUR EYE LIKE A JEWEL.” Bette Midler.

 ……this pomegranate sorbet would absolutely add to the sparkle and shine of the holidays!
-When I make this next, I think I may even try substituting cranberry juice instead of grapefruit juice.
+If you are not a big fan of grapefruit juice, try substituting cranberry juice instead.
 It’s such a perfect Thanksgiving and Christmas flavor.
 And the color would be just as striking.
 But whatever juice blends you use, keep the pomegranate juice and seeds.
 It just makes this citrus sorbet more elegant and will carry you through other special occasions like New Year’s and Valentine’s Day!

 Level Of Difficulty: Easy